Supporting local

 SUPPORTING LOCAL | ACTIONS NOT WORDS

 One of the reasons businesses struggle to support local is an economic one.
-We all need to make profit, however, often the cheapest option isn’t the local option with cheaper options available online from countries with lower wages and operating costs.
+We all need to make profit, however, often the cheapest option isn’t the local option.
+The harsh reality is that cheaper options are always available online from countries with lower wages and operating costs.

 Animator | KaminskaWorks